-Thank you for your interest in returning to IWU - we missed you while you were gone.
+Thank you for your interest in returning to IWU - we missed you while you were gone!
 If you've already been an IWU student enrolled on a full-time basis, the return process is simplified.
 Below is a list of the steps you'll want to complete to ensure that your return to campus is smooth and successful.
 Debi Walters (Associate Director of Admissions) is your connection in the admissions office to get answers on the process or to find out who the best contact might be in a particular department.
-Pam Clark (Admissions Secretary) handles the paperwork and can answer most of your questions as well.
-You can reach Debi or Pam at 765-677-2138.
+You can reach Debi at 765-677-2133.

 Before we get to the details, let's review the "cheat sheet."